Bands/Ensembles Days Information

 Groups named as "Secondary School Age" will be programmed during school hours where possible, but to finish not later than 5.00pm.
 "Open Age" groups will be programmed after 5.00pm unless all competitors indicate willingness to be scheduled earlier.

 - Note: School Groups who are prizewinners in Open Age sections may opt to receive a trophy instead of the nominated cash prize.
 Please ask at the venue on the day of the competition - normally as the prize is being awarded.

-- Voice is a legitimate instrument in ensembles, but voice only ensembles should enter choral ensembles
+- Voice is a legitimate instrument in ensembles - except for Section 212, but voice only ensembles should enter choral ensembles

 - A Primary group may opt to provide information as to the experience level of the children, giving the timetabling coordinator the option of setting up streamed subsections.